 For intuition, we briefly introduce the two-stage setting with triplets \((w, x, y)\) and latent structure \(x = \mu_1(w) + \varepsilon_1\), \(y = \mu_2(x) + \varepsilon_2\), where $\varepsilon_1, \varepsilon_2$ denote additive noise, and the model learns estimators \(\hat{\mu}_1\), \(\hat{\mu}_2\).
 For example, in automobile supply chains, \(w\) could denote semiconductor prices, with \(\hat{\mu}_1(w)\) estimating new vehicle demand (\(x\)), and \(\hat{\mu}_2(x)\) predicting used vehicle prices (\(y\)).
 Our method decomposes the residual \(R = |y - \hat{\mu}_2(\hat{\mu}_1(w))|\) into upstream ($\hat{\mu}_1$) error component \(\Delta R_1 \) and downstream ($\hat{\mu}_2$) residual \(R_2\), capturing the uncertainty of each stage.

-We also extend our framework to adaptive settings for which we update scaling parameters based on component-wise empirical coverage, improving responsiveness to (i) upstream, (ii) downstream, and (iii) end-to-end distribution shifts.
-We illustrate our method on synthetic shifts and real-world supply chain and financial data, showing improved robustness and interpretability over adaptive conformal baselines \citep{gibbs2021adaptive, gibbs2024conformal,angelopoulos2023conformal, angelopoulos2024online}.
+We also extend our decomposition framework to adaptive settings for which we update scaling parameters based on component-wise empirical coverage, improving responsiveness to (i) upstream, (ii) downstream, and (iii) end-to-end distribution shifts.
+We illustrate our method on synthetic shifts and real-world supply chain and financial data, demonstrating the ability to explicitly adapt to stage-wise shifts, and showing improved robustness over adaptive conformal baselines \citep{gibbs2021adaptive, gibbs2024conformal,angelopoulos2023conformal, angelopoulos2024online}.
 For simplicity, we focus on two-stage models, but our methodology can be extended to multi-stage models (Appendix~\ref{extensions}).

-\paragraph{Contributions:} \begin{itemize} \item We propose a residual decomposition framework for sequential multi-stage models, that partitions prediction error into interpretable upstream and downstream components, enabling stage-wise uncertainty attribution (\Cref{basic_method}). \item We develop a risk-controlled parameter selection procedure using FWER-based hypothesis testing to construct valid prediction intervals from decomposed residuals, with formal coverage guarantees (\Cref{riskcontrolsec}). \item We introduce an adaptive algorithm that dynamically adjusts scaling parameters based on component-wise coverage feedback, preserving long-run coverage guarantees while providing interpretable diagnostics for distribution shifts (\Cref{adaptivealgo}). \item We demonstrate the framework's effectiveness on synthetic shifts and real-world economic forecasting, showing maintained coverage under conditions that degrade existing conformal methods, with diagnostic capabilities that enable targeted model interventions (\Cref{experiments}). \end{itemize}
+\paragraph{Contributions:} \begin{itemize} \item We propose a residual decomposition framework for sequential multi-stage models that partitions prediction error into distinct upstream and downstream components, enabling stage-wise uncertainty attribution (\Cref{basic_method}). \item We develop a risk-controlled parameter selection procedure using FWER-based hypothesis testing to construct valid prediction intervals from decomposed residuals with coverage guarantees (\Cref{riskcontrolsec}). \item We introduce an adaptive extension that dynamically adjusts scaling parameters based on component-wise coverage feedback, preserving long-run coverage guarantees while providing stage-sensitive diagnostics for distribution shifts (\Cref{adaptivealgo}). \item We demonstrate the framework's effectiveness on synthetic shifts and real-world economic forecasting, showing improved coverage over cutting-edge conformal methods that degrade under structural shifts, with diagnostic capabilities that enable targeted model interventions (\Cref{experiments}). \end{itemize}